TSHA: A Benchmark for Visual Language Models in Trustworthy Safety Hazard Assessment Scenarios: Introduction

-We evaluated 23 widely used Vision-Language Models (VLMs) on the TSHA benchmark’s test set.
-Given that TSHA comprises both choice and QA questions, we employed an LLM to score the QA responses on a 1–100 scale, while using accuracy as the metric for choice questions.
-The final score for each model was computed as the average of these two metrics.
-Our evaluation results reveal that existing models exhibit substantial inadequacies in identifying indoor safety hazards: closed-source models achieved an average score of only 66.06, and open-source models achieved an average score of 63.52.
-Notably, reinforcement learning (GRPO)-based fine-tuning of the Qwen2.5-VL~\cite{bai2025qwen2} model yielded a performance improvement of up to 17.9 points, validating TSHA’s efficacy as a training resource.
-Furthermore, evaluations on general benchmarks—including Blink~\cite{fu2024blink} and MMStar~\cite{chen2024rightwayevaluatinglarge}—confirm that the model trained on TSHA achieves enhanced scores, indicating that our benchmark not only boosts task-specific safety hazard assessment capabilities but also improves general visual reasoning performance.
-Our main contributions are summarized as follows: \begin{itemize} \item We introduce TSHA, the first comprehensive, realistic, and large-scale benchmark for indoor safety hazard assessment.
-Unlike prior works, it imposes no artificial restrictions on hazard categories, aiming to advance the hazard recognition capabilities of Vision-Language Models (VLMs) and establish a standardized training resource for both academic and industrial communities.
-The full dataset and its construction methodology will be made publicly available.
+We evaluated 22 widely used Vision-Language Models (VLMs) on the TSHA benchmark's test set.
+Given that TSHA comprises both choice and QA questions, we use accuracy for choice questions and a weighted rubric for open-ended QA responses, as detailed later in \Cref{tab:qa_rubric}.
+The final score for each model is computed as the average of these two metrics.
+Our evaluation results in \Cref{tab:test_result} reveal that existing models exhibit substantial inadequacies in identifying indoor safety hazards.
+Notably, reinforcement learning (GRPO)-based fine-tuning of the Qwen2.5-VL~\cite{bai2025qwen2} model yields a performance improvement of up to +18.3 points, validating TSHA's efficacy as a training resource.
+Furthermore, evaluations on general benchmarks--including BLINK~\cite{fu2024blink}, AI2D~\cite{kembhavi2016diagram}, MMStar~\cite{chen2024rightwayevaluatinglarge}, MUIRBench~\cite{wang2024muirbenchcomprehensivebenchmarkrobust}, and SEEDBench2~\cite{li2023seedbench2benchmarkingmultimodallarge}--confirm that the model trained on TSHA achieves enhanced average scores, indicating that our benchmark not only boosts task-specific safety hazard assessment capabilities but also improves general visual reasoning performance.

-\item We construct a rigorously curated test set incorporating video sequences and panoramic images with multiple embedded safety hazards.
-This suite is designed to enable comprehensive and stringent evaluation of model performance in identifying diverse and co-occurring hazardous situations.